 El Fenn, Marrakech

 With 28 rooms, three swimming pools, a restaurant, a bar, and a spa, there’s no doubt that El Fenn is one of the top picks when it comes to luxury riads in Marrakech.
-The interior of this beautiful riad is bright, colourful, and airy with tree-filled courtyards and a large rooftop terrace.
-It’s the perfect quiet escape you need after exploring the bustling city
+The interior of this beautiful riad is bright, colorful, and airy, with tree-filled courtyards and a large rooftop terrace.
+It’s the perfect quiet escape you need after exploring the bustling city.

 Royal Mansour, Marrakech

 The Royal Mansour is a bit different than a typical Moroccan riad.
-It’s almost a mini-resort in that the estate houses several riads making it a bigger luxury accommodation property.
-The grounds here are truly stunning with exotic gardens, restaurants, a hammam, pools, and 53 unique and private riads.
+It’s almost a mini-resort in that the estate houses several roads, making it a bigger luxury accommodation property.
+The grounds here are truly stunning, with exotic gardens, restaurants, a hammam, pools, and 53 unique and private riads.
 The Royal Mansour truly is one of a kind.

 La Maison Arabe

-Dating back to 1946, this 32 room Riad has had a reputation for one of the most elegant and luxurious riads in Morocco for years.
-There are three restaurants on-site as well as a jazz bar, a famous cooking school (which is open to hotel guests), and a traditional hammam spa.
+Dating back to 1946, this 32-room Riad has had a reputation as one of the most elegant and luxurious riads in Morocco for years.
+There are three restaurants on-site, as well as a jazz bar, a famous cooking school (which is open to hotel guests), and a traditional hammam spa.
 The grounds also have beautiful gardens as well as a heated outdoor pool.
 All rooms feature traditional Moroccan designs and modern amenities.